 Asides from its effects on the human body, it also decreases the capacity for learning and work.
 It has been linked to a worsening of Attention Deficit Hyperactivity Disorder (ADHD) symptoms and increased risk of motor accidents.

 Needless to say, undiagnosed and untreated sleep apnea is not something to joke around with.

 Is There A Cure For Sleep Apnea?

 Sleep apnea is one of those conditions that can be managed in such a way that you don’t have (or you have minimal) symptoms.
 There is the non-surgical and the surgical treatment method.

 This treatment method is more common than the surgical method.
 It is also usually attempted first before going under the knife.
 You may be asked to modify certain things you do before or during sleep such as sleeping on your back, avoiding alcohol before bedtime, weight loss and smoking cessation.

 You may also be prescribed a CPAP device or a dental device for home use to help keep your airway open.
 This takes some getting used to, but it is a very effective means of managing sleep apnea.

 There are various surgeries available to help treat sleep apnea.
-The commonest is the UvuloPalatoPharygoPlasty (UPPP) where a surgery is done to reduce the soft tissue in the back of your throat.
+The commonest is the uvulopalatopharyngoplasty (UPPP) where surgery is done to reduce the soft tissue in the back of your throat.
 This widens the airway and keeps it from closing up when you sleep.

 Surgeries may have complications and have a relatively low success rate of 30 percent.
 However, when it does work, the symptoms are greatly reduced and you don’t have to deal with a device every night.

-For the reader who has an appointment for a sleep study booked already, knowing more about the procedure helps to reduce concerns.
-The aim of this article was to alleviate those concerns – I hope it worked!
+If you have an appointment for a sleep study booked already, knowing more about the procedure helps to reduce concerns.

 How helpful was this post?